-That’s what makes the Axos High Yield Savings account APY at 0.61% so special.
-This online bank offers an incredible rate, and you don’t have to worry about meeting certain balance requirements or paying a monthly fee.
+That’s what makes the Axos High Yield Savings account APY so special.
+This online bank offers a solid rate, and you don’t have to worry about meeting certain balance requirements or paying a monthly fee.

 Here’s what you need to know about the account to determine whether it’s a good fit for you.